 I am a copy cat.
 I photograph ideas with my mimic magic memory and swirl them into new sequences to make them sound like they are my own.
-I mirror emotions, I retell stories, I think again.
+I emulate emotions, I retell stories, I think again.
 I copy, I adopt and even though I fail utterly to be truly original, I create…well, almost.
 And with all the guilt that veils my worn down learnings, I grow…sort of.

 I rise like the flames of an igniting fire on a camping weekend, crackling with newfound energy with each piece of broken wood consumed in menacing flashes of orange.
 I grow to be more than myself, integrating different minds with bad sewing skills and a crooked needle, reveling in the beauty of words I did not come up with.